Aerospike engine: LEAP 71

-LEAP 71 a company based in Dubai, successfully hot fired a 5000N Aerospike powered by cryogenic liquid oxygen (LOX) and kerosene at the test stand of Airborne Engineering in Westcott, UK.
-The engine was created through the Noyron Large Computational Engineering Model, and 3D-printed using selective laser melting as a single monolithic part from copper (CuCrZr).
-The central spike was cooled using LOX, whereas the outer jacket was cooled using the kerosene fuel.
+Dubai-based LEAP 71 successfully hot fired a 5000N Aerospike powered by cryogenic liquid oxygen (LOX) and kerosene at the test stand of Airborne Engineering in Westcott, UK.
+The engine was created through the Noyron Large Computational Engineering Model directly from first principles without human intervention or traditional CAD modeling.

+The engine was 3D-printed using selective laser melting as a single monolithic part from a copper alloy (CuCrZr).
+The central spike was cooled using LOX, while the outer jacket was cooled using the fuel.
+The injector head measured 600 mm in diameter and a nozzle approximately 1.6 meters tall.

+The company claimed that it had progressed from specification to hot-fire in under three weeks creating a dual 20 kN methalox bell-nozzle and aerospike in December 2025.
+The engine was demonstrated with both kerolox and methalox.